Singapore Fintech Association

 8.6 Any member of the Committee absenting himself or herself from three (3) meetings consecutively without satisfactory explanations shall be deemed to have withdrawn from the Committee and a successor may be co-opted by the Committee to serve until the next Annual General Meeting.
 Any changes in the Committee shall be notified to the Registrar of Societies within two (2) weeks of the change.

-8.7 The duty of the Committee is to organise and supervise the daily activities of the Association.
+8.7 The duty of the Committee is to organise and supervise the daily activities of the Association, which shall include (but not limited to) the promulgating, making, repealing and amending by-laws and codes of conduct as are necessary for implementing the objectives and managing the activities of the Association.
 The Committee may not act contrary to the expressed wishes of the General Meeting without prior reference to it and shall always remain subordinate to the General Meetings.

 8.8 Each Committee shall, at the Annual General Meeting when an election of the Committee is held ("Election AGM"), declare and designate an amount from the immediately preceding financial year, as a Reserve.
 The use of any part of the Reserve by Committees after the Election AGM shall require the consent of a simple majority of voting members present at a General Meeting